stanislavglazko/python-project-lvl3/README.md

 Hello!

-Load a page with my tool!
+Load a page with my tool - Page Loader.

-To load a page write 'page-loader' and  a link with 'http' or 'https' part and a path to a folder for saving the page You are able not to write the path to the folder if you want to save the page in current folder
+To load a page write 'page-loader' and  a link with 'http' or 'https' part and a path to a folder for saving the page and a level of logging, which you want
+You are able not to write the path to the folder if you want to save the page in current folder You are able not to write level of logging if you want to use info level of logging

+page-loader --output=path_to_saving_files --level=level_of_logging_which_you_want link_with_https

+Example:
+page-loader --output=/Users/stanislavglazko/Desktop/folder --level=info https://stanislavglazko.github.io/github.io/

 <a href="https://asciinema.org/a/W3ecBbOdniDXdJKuWVe53lHKX" target="_blank"><img src="https://asciinema.org/a/W3ecBbOdniDXdJKuWVe53lHKX.svg" /></a>